-The Department for Work and Pensions (DWP) is abolishing the discretionary Social Fund from April 2013.
+The Department for Work and Pensions (DWP) abolished the discretionary Social Fund in April 2013.

-It will be replaced by the Scottish Welfare Fund (SWF).
+It was replaced by the Scottish Welfare Fund (SWF).

-The SWF is being introduced on an interim basis for two years.
+The SWF was introduced on an interim basis for two years.
 The intention is to learn lessons from the operation of the interim scheme, before putting the new arrangements on a statutory footing.

 A Community Care Grant aims to help people on benefits who may have to go into care unless they get some support to stay at home.
 Or, if they are leaving any form of care and need help to set-up their own home.
 It can also help families facing exceptional pressures, with one-off items, like a cooker or a washing machine.